 We are well known for our fabulous carnivals here on the Island so make sure you catch at least one of the parades this summer.
 They’re always very colourful, often astounding and frequently funny – Queen Victoria was even amused by our very first carnival back in 1888.

 The carnival spirit kicks off each year in June with Ryde Arts Parade that is followed by a week of workshops, poetry, art, music and children’s activities.
 The frivolities then continue on until first week of September, with many carnivals having a week’s worth of activities culminating in the main carnival procession – well worth attending throughout the summer.

-Ryde Illuminated procession is always the last carnival parade of the summer and this year that falls on Saturday September 1st, with the main procession on August 11th.
-Last year Ryde built a traditional style carnival queen float based around the Britannia legend.
+Ryde Illuminated procession is always the last carnival parade of the summer and this year that falls on Saturday August 31st, with the main procession on August 17th.
+This year celebrates Ryde Carnival’s 125th Anniversary.

 A bit of history…